The Best Peer Interview Questions for Nursing Roles

 How do you advocate for your patient’s needs to your supervising nurse?

-Nursing assistants have many bedside duties that require them to spend the most time with patients.
+Nursing assistants have many bedside duties, facilitating significant face time with patients.
 Because of this, they may observe things that are missed by other members of the care team.
-This question assesses a candidate’s commitment to advocating for their patients needs and their professionalism when it comes to relaying issues up the chain of command.
+This question assesses a candidate’s commitment to advocating for their patients’ needs and their professionalism when it comes to relaying issues up the chain of command.

 What are some strategies you use to manage care for multiple patients at a time?